Pete Buttigieg: Professional career

 Before graduating from college, Buttigieg was an investigative intern at WMAQ-TV, Chicago's NBC News affiliate.
 He also interned for Democrat Jill Long Thompson during her unsuccessful 2002 congressional bid.

 After college, Buttigieg worked on John Kerry's 2004 presidential campaign as a policy and research specialist for several months in Arizona and New Mexico.
 From 2004 to 2005, Buttigieg was conference director of the Cohen Group.
 In 2006, he lent assistance to Joe Donnelly's successful congressional campaign.

-After earning his Oxford degree, in 2007 Buttigieg became a consultant at the Chicago office of McKinsey & Company, where he worked on energy, retail, economic development, and logistics for three years.
-His clients at McKinsey included the health insurer Blue Cross Blue Shield of Michigan, electronics retailer Best Buy, Canadian supermarket chain Loblaws, two nonprofit environmentalist groups, the Natural Resources Defense Council and Energy Foundation, and several U.S. government agencies, the Environmental Protection Agency (EPA), Energy Department, Defense Department, and Postal Service.
+After earning his Oxford degree, in 2007, Buttigieg became a consultant at the Chicago office of McKinsey & Company, where he worked on energy, retail, economic development, and logistics for three years.
+His clients at McKinsey included the health insurer Blue Cross Blue Shield of Michigan; electronics retailer Best Buy; Canadian supermarket chain Loblaws; two nonprofit environmentalist groups, the Natural Resources Defense Council and Energy Foundation; and several U.S. government agencies, the Environmental Protection Agency (EPA), Energy Department, Defense Department, and Postal Service.
 He took a leave of absence from McKinsey in 2008 to become research director for Jill Long Thompson's unsuccessful campaign for Indiana governor.
 His work at McKinsey included trips to Iraq and Afghanistan, which he rarely discusses.
 Buttigieg left McKinsey in 2010 in order to focus full-time on his campaign for Indiana state treasurer.

 Buttigieg has been involved with the Truman National Security Project since 2005 and serves as a fellow with expertise in Afghanistan and Pakistan.
 He was named to the organization's board of advisors in 2014.

 Military service

 Buttigieg joined the U.S. Navy Reserve through the direct commission officer (DCO) program and was sworn in as an ensign in naval intelligence in September 2009.
 He took a seven-month leave during his mayoral term to deploy to Afghanistan in 2014.
 While there, Buttigieg was part of a unit assigned to identify and disrupt terrorist finance networks.
-Part of this was done at Bagram Air Base, but he was also an armed driver for his commander on more than 100 trips into Kabul.
-Buttigieg has jokingly referred to his role as an armed driver as "military Uber", because he had to watch out for ambushes and explosive devices along the roads and ensure that the vehicle was guarded.
+Part of this was done at Bagram Air Base, but he was also an armed driver for his commander on more than 100 trips into Kabul, where he was tasked with watching out for ambushes and explosive devices along the roads and ensuring that the vehicle was guarded.
+Buttigieg has jokingly referred to this role as "military Uber".
 Also, while deployed in Afghanistan, Buttigieg was assigned to the Afghan Threat Finance Cell, a counterterrorism unit that targeted Taliban insurgency financing.
 Buttigieg was awarded the Joint Service Commendation Medal, and he left the U.S. Navy Reserve in 2017.